emmaerre/FinalProject2025/methodology.md

 <h4>Zero-Shot Prompting with LLMs</h4>

 Using a zero-shot prompting approach, we asked <a href="https://chatgpt.com/g/g-8i7WASBxj-home">ChatGPT</a> if there were other musical instrument makers from the Uhlmann family.
-The LLM listed a few names, such as Carl Uhlmann and Johann Uhlmann, based on its general knowledge base.
+The LLM listed a few names, such as Jakob, Joseph, and Johann Uhlmann, based on its general knowledge base.
 However, this information alone was not sufficient—we needed to validate it against the ArCo knowledge graph.

 <img src="./assets/images/img28.png" alt="img28">